 Sura 42:23 “And whoever scoreth a good deed, we add unto its good for him…”

-Sura 29:7 “And as for those who believe and do good works; we shall remit from them their evil deeds and shall repay them the best that they did”
+Sura 29:7 “And as for those who believe and do good works; we shall remit from them their evil deeds and shall repay them the best that they did.”

 God’s justice demands that sin be punished no matter how “small” it is.
 But in His mercy, He came down in a human body to pay the debt for our sins.
 Thus, all one can do to escape the eternal judgement for our sins is to believe that Jesus’ death on the cross was a sufficient payment for sin.

 “Forgiveness is only incumbent on Allah towards those who do evil in ignorance (and) then turn quickly (in repentance) to Allah.
 These are they toward whom Allah relenteth … And seek forgiveness of Allah.
 Lo!
 Allah is ever Forgiving, Merciful.”
 (Sura 4:17, 106)

 “O ye who believe! follow not Satan’s footsteps: if any follow the footsteps of Satan, he will (but) command what is shameful and wrong: and were it not for the grace and mercy of God on you, not one of you would have ever been pure: but God purify whom He pleases: and God is One Who hears and knows (all things)” (Sura 24:21).

-This sounds very close to what the Bible teaches that we are saved by God’s mercy and grace through Christ except the clause that Allah chooses whom he wants to purify.
+The second passage sounds close to what the Bible teaches, that we are saved by God’s mercy and grace through Christ except the clause that Allah chooses whom he wants to purify.
 Of what use is his mercy and grace if they are based on favouritism?

 Thus, while Christians can approach and fellowship with God on the basis of Christ’s blood, there’s no ground for fellowship with God in Islam.
-It’s a religion without redemption; it fails to cater for man’s sin and provide an assurance for Muslims beyond the grave.
+It’s a religion without redemption; it fails to cater for man’s sin and fails to provide an assurance for Muslims beyond the grave.